35 Percent Off 30 Dollars

 Let's explore a few more scenarios to reinforce your understanding of discount calculations:

 • Scenario 1: Successive Discounts: What if an item has multiple discounts applied successively?
-For example, a 20% discount followed by an additional 15% discount on the already reduced price.
+As an example, a 20% discount followed by an additional 15% discount on the already reduced price.
 In this case, you cannot simply add the percentages together (20% + 15% = 35%).
 Instead, you must calculate each discount sequentially.
 First, apply the 20% discount, then apply the 15% discount to the new reduced price.
 This will generally result in a slightly lower final price than simply adding the percentages.

 Frequently Asked Questions (FAQ)